Colonialism in Nigeria: positive and negative impacts of Nigerian colonization

 The colonial masters controlled native leaders through fear and humiliation.
 Those who did not play to the master's tune would face dire consequences.
 Before Nigeria was officially declared a British colony, the British had carried out slave trade in the country for a while.

 The Portuguese paved the way for the slave trade in Nigeria back in the 15th century.
-The slave traders would use the captured Nigerians as currency for purchasing weapons and other different items, as well as using them as soldiers during the war.
+The slave traders would use the captured Nigerians as currency for purchasing weapons and other items and using them as soldiers during the war.

-The Nigerian Civil War is also known as the Nigerian-Biafran war and took place between July 1967 and January 1970.
+The Nigerian Civil War, also known as the Nigerian-Biafran War, occurred between July 1967 and January 1970.
 The war was between the Republic of Nigeria and the Republic of Biafra, a secessionist nation that had declared independence from Nigeria.

 The British encouraged this secession, worsening the war even further.
-Additionally.
-The colonial policies in place at the time did not consider the complex cultures prevalent in the warring regions.
-The policies then forced warring groups to live in proximity, making the situation worse.
+Additionally, the colonial policies at the time did not consider the complex cultures prevalent in the warring regions.
+The policies then forced warring groups to live in proximity, worsening the situation.

 What was the Nigerian government before colonization?